techjay-c/tp/docs/team/freddychenyouren2.md

       * List all dentists in ToothTracker
     * Standardized command format and User Guide formats during v1.3 iteration (For CS2101 User Guide Draft)
   * Developer Guide:
-    * [Coming Soon] Added documentation for Dentist command feature
+    * Added documentation for Dentist command features
     * Add user stories and use cases related to adding a dentist
-    * Modify Model Class Diagram and descriptions to match ToothTracker design.
+    * Modify `Model` Class Diagram and descriptions to match ToothTracker design.
-    * Assist Ruth to Modify Ui Class Diagram to match ToothTracker design.
+    * Assist teammate @ruth-lim to Modify `Ui` Class Diagram to match ToothTracker design.
+    * Modify `Storage` Class Diagram for better readability.
+    * Add instructions for Manual Testing on all dentist features
-    * Add documentation for manual testing on dentist features.
+    * Add instructions for Manual Testing on all patient features.

 * **Community**:
   * PRs reviewed (with non-trivial review comments): [To be added soon]
   * Contributed to forum discussions: [To be added soon]
   * Reported bugs and suggestions for other teams in the class: [To be added soon]
+  * Perform rigorous manual testing to discover more bugs/ambiguity and alert teammates to fix in ToothTracker:
+    * `filter-*` commands on multiple `k/` inputs.
+    * `delete-treatment` followed by `edit-patient` on a patient who had the deleted treatment.
+    * Inconsistencies in Command Output Box of various error input handling before V1.3 release.

 * **Tools**:
   * [To be added soon]